tseth4/devlog23/_posts/2024-01-29-understanding-the-knapsack-problem.md

 Capacity = 10
 ```

 We’ll go ahead and create an array of the length of ‘capacity’ + 1.
-Each index in the array represents capacity.
+Each index in the array represents a capacity.

 ![knapsack array 1]({{ site.baseurl }}/assets/knapsack-array1.jpg)